Posts Tagged ‘real estate’

 County Living at SUMMIT 800: The Top Seven Reasons Why Foreigners Should NOT Buy a Condo Townhouse Near ParkmercedWednesday, March 18th, 2015

 What’s that, you’re not a foreigner?
-Well fine, you know what you’re doing, move on in.
+Well fine, you certainly should know what you’re doing, so move on in, with my blessings.

 But I’m assuming that you’re a foreigner, you know, if you’re thinking about buying at Summit 800.